pinout-xyz/Pinout.xyz/draft/overlay/template.md

 DESIRABLE
 * pincount: the header pin count, typically 26 or 40 but shims/custom boards are acceptable.
 * eeprom: whether the board includes an eeprom (required by 'HAT' specs!).
 * power: the supply logic required by the board.
-Valid values are 3v3, 5v and 3v3,5v.
+Valid values are 'external', '3v3', '5v' and '3v3,5v'.
 * i2c: if the board uses i2c, a list of the bus address(es) and device(s) identification.

 OPTIONAL